-Over the years, various compilations drew directly from the published accounts of the History of the Church58 while, more recently, transcriptions of contemporary notes (including sources that were unavailable to historians who produced the standard amalgamated versions) were also collected and published.59 Translations of these accounts into different languages sometimes has created new difficulties.60
+Over the years, various compilations have drawn directly from various editions of the History of the Church61 while, more recently, transcriptions of contemporary notes (including sources that were unavailable to historians who produced the standard amalgamated versions) also have been collected and published.62 In addition, translations of these accounts into different languages has sometimes exposed new difficulties that required creative solutions.63

-The challenge of assessing the reliability of a given teaching of Joseph Smith.
-An important point in assessing the reliability of a given teaching of Joseph Smith is that while each of the published accounts of the Prophet's Nauvoo sermons has been widely used to convey his teachings to church members on his authority, it seems likely that none of these accounts was written or reviewed by him personally.
-Moreover, not quite two hundred years after these sermons were delivered, multiple variants in their content and wording - none of which completely reflect the actual words spoken - are in common circulation.
-In some cases, imperfect transcriptions of Joseph Smith's words led to misconstruals of doctrine by early Church leaders and, in consequence, have been explicitly corrected by later Church leaders.
-One need look no further than the March 2014 edition of the Ensign for an apostolic correction of this sort.
-In light of these historical circumstances, it becomes clear how easily divergence in our understanding of Joseph Smith's teachings can happen, even in the best case where like-minded scribes, recording events more or less as they occurred, are doing the best they can to preserve the original words of the Prophet.
-This phenomenon also helps explain the great lengths that Joseph Smith went to, in compliance with the commandments of the Lord, in order to preserve an accurate written record of the doings of his day.63
+12. The challenge of assessing the reliability of a given teaching of Joseph Smith.
+An important point in assessing the reliability of a given teaching of Joseph Smith is that while each of the published accounts of the Prophet's Nauvoo sermons has been widely used to convey his teachings to church members on his authority, none of these were reviewed by him personally.64 Moreover, not quite two hundred years after these sermons were delivered, multiple variants in their content and wording - none of which completely reflect the actual words spoken - are in common circulation.
+In some cases, imperfect transcriptions of Joseph Smith's words led to misconstruals of doctrine by early Church members and, in consequence, have had to be corrected explicitly by later Church leaders.
+One need look no further than the March 2014 edition of the Ensign for a valuable apostolic correction of such a misunderstanding.65 In light of historical circumstances, it is easy to see how significant divergences in our understanding of Joseph Smith's teachings have sometimes happened, even in the best case where like-minded scribes recorded events more or less as they occurred, doing the best they could to preserve the original words of the Prophet.
+This phenomenon also helps explain the great lengths that Joseph Smith went to, in compliance with the commandments of the Lord, in order to preserve an accurate written record of the doings of his day.66

 With these considerations in mind, I will undertake a close look at the 21 May 1843 discourse of Joseph Smith.
-The detailed accounts of that sermon come to us from Elders Willard Richards64 (the keeper of Joseph Smith's Journal), from the Martha Jane Knowlton Coray Notebook,65 and from the expanded and polished version prepared for publication by Church historians in the 1850s.66 Shorter summaries of the sermon are also provided by Franklin D. Richards, James Burgess, Wilford Woodruff, and Levi Richards.67 In addition to these, I will also quote relevant passages from discourses delivered on other occasions, including material from the diaries of Wilford Woodruff68 and William Clayton.69
+The detailed accounts of that sermon come to us from Elder Willard Richards67 (the keeper of Joseph

+Smith's journal), from the Martha Jane Knowlton Coray Notebook,68 and from the expanded and polished version prepared for publication by church historians in the 1850s.69 Shorter summaries of portions of the sermon are also provided by Franklin D. Richards, James Burgess, Wilford Woodruff, and Levi Richards.70 In addition to these accounts, I will also quote relevant passages from the Prophet's discourses on other occasions, including material from the diaries of Wilford Woodruff71 and William Clayton.72

-Synopsis of Joseph Smith's 21 May 1843 Sermon: "The More Sure Word of Prophecy"
+Synopsis of Joseph Smith's 21 May 1843 Discourse: "The More Sure Word of Prophecy"

-On the morning of Sunday, May 21, 1843, Joseph Smith "pressed his way through the crowd"70 to the stand on the floor of the unfinished Nauvoo temple.71 After singing by the congregation, he read the text he had selected as the subject of his sermon, the first chapter of 2 Peter.
+On the morning of Sunday, 21 May 1843, Joseph Smith "pressed his way through the crowd"73 to the stand on the floor of the unfinished Nauvoo temple.74 After the congregation sang, he read the text he had selected as the subject of his discourse: the first chapter of 2 Peter.
 After a prayer by William Law, more singing, and a few introductory remarks, he opened his sermon.